Lucy Baxley: Stroke and recovery

 Baxley was admitted to UAB hospital in Birmingham on November 23, 2006, Thanksgiving Day.
 She had become ill Wednesday evening, while visiting her family in Birmingham.
 Doctors kept her for tests and observations.
 A spokeswoman for UAB announced that Baxley had suffered a mild stroke, but was expected to fully recover.
 A statement was issued via her family that asked Alabamians to keep Baxley in their prayers.
 No further details of her condition were given at the time.

 She was discharged from UAB on November 29 and then moved to Lakeshore Rehabilitation Center in Birmingham.
 She remained there until being released December 29.
 The cause of Baxley's stroke has not been determined.
 Following the advice of her neurologist, Baxley did not return to Montgomery to preside over the opening of the Senate, her last official duty as lieutenant governor.
 According to Senator Lowell Barron, a Democrat from Fyffe, "Lucy's situation is serious."
 It was difficult for her to move her left leg and "she was unable to move her left arm."
 Following her discharge, she underwent outpatient rehabilitation.

 Personal life and death

 Baxley first married at the age of eighteen; later, she married Bill Baxley, who from 1971 to 1979 was the state attorney general and later from 1983 to 1987 the lieutenant governor.
 Bill Baxley became involved with another woman in a widely publicized affair, and the couple divorced in 1987.
 From 1996 until her death in 2016, Baxley was married to Jim Smith.

 A licensed real estate broker, Baxley opened a real estate practice in suburban Birmingham after leaving the office of lieutenant governor in 2007.
-She died at her home in Birmingham, Alabama on October 14, 2016.
+She died at her home in Birmingham, Alabama on October 14, 2016 at age 78.